 1. Pricing and hidden fees

-Most send you a flat monthly fee, but some have added fees for features like installing apps and plugins or accessing more server storage.
+For those that do charge you a flat monthly fee, check out all of their features costs like installing apps and plugins or accessing more server storage

 2. Customer payment methods

 Think about how your customers are going to pay you.
-Credit card support should be standard.
-Some platforms may not accept more uncommon payment methods.
+Credit card support should be standard and many platforms link to third party payment services like Stripe.
+Whilst credit card or PayPal are tge most common way of paying online, there has been a move towards BitCoin or cyptocurrency.
+Some platforms may not accept these more uncommon payment methods.

 For example, BigCommerce doesn’t support cryptocurrency payments at this time.
 Shopify and WooCommerce do, through BitPay integration and plugins.